Kyuuhachi/Inevitable-Zero/README.md

 # Inevitable Zero

 A mod for *Trails from Zero* that ports over the PS Vita-exclusive quests to the PC version.
-Works with the original Japanese release and Geofront *version 1.0.2 only*.
 The translation is a work in progress.

 <details><summary>Ultimate Bread Showdown!</summary>
 In chapter 2, first day, after returning from Armorica Village.